Skip to content

 4. Heat Setting Tool

-If you're working with hotfix rhinestones or crystals, a quality heat setting tool is non-negotiable.
-These specialized tools allow you to apply heat directly to the adhesive backing of hotfix stones, creating a permanent bond with your base material.
+If you are working with hotfix rhinestones or crystals, a quality heat setting tool is non-negotiable.
+These specialised tools allow you to apply heat directly to the adhesive backing of hotfix stones, creating a permanent bond with your base material.

-Nothing kills creative momentum like hunting for that one specific size or color of rhinestone in a jumbled mess.
-Invest in compartmentalized trays with lids that seal tightly.
-I prefer clear containers so I can see what's inside without opening everything.
+Nothing kills creative momentum like hunting for that one specific size or colour of rhinestone in a jumbled mess.
+Invest in compartmentalised trays with lids that seal tightly.
+We prefer clear containers so we can see what is inside without opening everything.

-For projects requiring multiple sizes or colors, sorting trays with curved wells keep your embellishments from rolling around while you work.
+For projects requiring multiple sizes or colours, sorting trays with curved wells keep your embellishments from rolling around while you work.
+For a complete walkthrough of storage solutions, see our guide on how to store and organise your rhinestones.

 6. Precision Scissors